gbiele/Stan_MPI_Threading/README.md

 where the `-np` flag indicates the number of cores to be used.

-**Threading models** require that the number of threads is set beforehand:
+**Threading models** require setting the number of threads:

 ```sh
 export STAN_NUM_THREADS=4
 ./bb2 sample data file=my_data.Rdump
 ```
-The scripts [submit.sh](https://github.com/gbiele/Stan_MPI_Threading/blob/master/submit.sh), [run_stan.sh](https://github.com/gbiele/Stan_MPI_Threading/blob/master/run_stan.sh) in the repository submit a batch of analyses and runs them. [comp.sl](https://github.com/gbiele/Stan_MPI_Threading/blob/master/comp.sl) is a template slurm job-script.
+The scripts [submit.sh](https://github.com/gbiele/Stan_MPI_Threading/blob/master/submit.sh) and [run_stan.sh](https://github.com/gbiele/Stan_MPI_Threading/blob/master/run_stan.sh) in the repository submit a batch of analyses and runs them. [comp.sl](https://github.com/gbiele/Stan_MPI_Threading/blob/master/comp.sl) is a template [slurm](https://slurm.schedmd.com/) job-script.

-The analysis was performed on a [cluster](https://www.uio.no/english/services/it/research/hpc/abel/more/index.html) with Supermicro X9DRT compute nodes with dual Intel E5-2670 (Sandy Bridge) processors running at 2.6 GHz, and 16 physical compute cores per node.
+The analysis was performed on a [cluster](https://www.uio.no/english/services/it/research/hpc/abel/more/index.html) with dual Intel E5-2670 (Sandy Bridge) processors running at 2.6 GHz and 16 physical compute cores per node.
 Each node has 64 GB RAM (1600 MHz).
 The operating system is Linux CentOS release 6.9.

 ### Result: Comparison of the basic, MPI and threading models.

 I compared the models by fitting beta-binomial regression models with `K = 10` predictors and `N = ` 1000, 5000, 10000, and 20000 rows.
 The basic model used one core, threading and MPI used 4, 8 or 16 cores, each time the same number of shards as cores.
 I did not further investigate the optimal number of shards!

-The basic model (no MPI or threading) took  63, 320, 661, 1267 seconds for `N =` 1000, 5000, 10000, and 20000, respectively (1000 warmup and 1000 post warmup samples).
+The basic model took  63, 320, 661, 1267 seconds for `N =` 1000, 5000, 10000, and 20000, respectively (1000 warmup and 1000 post warmup samples).
 The table below shows the proportion of the time of the basic model the threading and MPI analyses took. <sup>1</sup>

 | analysis  |  1000 | 5000  | 10000  | 20000  |